dat2Cph/content/webstack/backend/javalin/what_is_javalin.md

 The Java world has given rise to numerous micro frameworks over the past years.
 This time line (also from Jaap Coomans) shows the rich ecosystem:

 ![micro frameworks](./images/microframeworks_timeline.png)

+## Why are we working with Javalin?

+The Javalin documentation states very good [reasons for using Javalin in education](https://javalin.io/for-educators).
+At Cphbusiness we prefer teaching general skills software development, and we also prefer not to be locked into proprietary technologies.

+Javalin is a lively open source community, sourced under the Apache 2 license.
+The micro framework is openly architected.
+We can easily choose to slowly build on top of the basic functionality.
+That's very helpful when dealing with young and inexperienced students.
+We can start out with simplicity and build more advanced patterns and solutions on top of that as we go along.

+It's also very efficient to work with Javalin.
+It takes less than 500ms from compiling to a fully running website in Jetty.
+Prior to Javalin, we worked with Java Servlets, JSP, and Tomcat.
+It sometimes took 10-15 seconds for the students to get a web application up'n running.

+So we can definitely recommend Javalin.